 Equipping managers with the right skills

 Being a good people manager requires the right expertise.
-But if you weren't born with a natural people management skillset, the good news is you can find out how to understand, develop and motivate your team, recruit – and retain – the right staff, as well as cope with challenging management situations.
+Not everyone is born with a natural people management skillset.
+The good news is you can find out how to understand, develop and motivate your team.
+You can learn how to recruit – and retain – the right staff and understand how to cope with challenging management situations.

 Here are a few ways to boost your people management skills right now: